 Sramana Mitra: So paid search was a major cost of goods, almost.

 Mattias Larson: Absolutely, it was huge.
-Part of that was that – which is another aspect of my background – is that if you put all the spending on a credit card, you get quite a few points that you can then convert to miles.
+If you put all the spending on a credit card, you get quite a few points that you can then convert to miles.
 It all went hand-in-hand.

 Sramana Mitra: Glad to have that clarification.
 Talk about what kind of numbers were you doing in 2009 to 2011?
 How far were you able to go just the two of you before you took on a business partner?

-Mattias Larson: Our revenue was between $3 million to $5 million?
+Mattias Larson: Our revenue was between $3 million and $5 million.